raspberrypilearning/ghostbusters/en/step_7.md

 --- /hint ---
 --- /hints ---

+--- /task ---

+--- task ---

-+ Ask a friend to test your game.
+Ask a friend to test your game.
 How many points can they score?

 If your game is too easy, you can:

 + Give the player less time
 + Make the ghosts appear less often
 + Make the ghosts smaller

 Change and test your game a few times until you're happy that it's the right level of difficulty.

+--- /task ---